Uniform and insignia of Scouting America: Explorers

+Sea Scouts

-For most of their history Sea Scouts wore modified US Navy uniforms.
+For most of their history, Sea Scouts wore modified US Navy uniforms.
 Youth wore the enlisted "crackerjack" uniforms, and adults wore officer's uniforms, both of which were usually for more formal occasions.
 The standard work uniforms during this time were dungarees for youth and officer's khakis for adults.
-Sea Scouts who had reached the rank of Quartermaster wore the adult uniforms, roughly analogous to a chief petty officer wearing an officer's uniform instead of an enlisted man's.
-In order to avoid confusion for active duty personnel, modifications were made such as wearing square knot insignia in lieu of ribbons, strips that read "SEA SCOUTS B.S.A.," silver brass instead of gold, and standard BSA insignia such as the WOSM crest, council shoulder patches, US Flag patches, etc. Notably absent from the uniform during this time were Order of the Arrow flaps.
-Due to being prohibitively expensive and hard to get after 9/11, Navy uniforms were replaced for a new uniform in the early 2010s.
+Sea Scouts who had reached the rank of Quartermaster wore adult uniforms, roughly analogous to a chief petty officer wearing an officer's uniform instead of an enlisted man's.
+To avoid confusion for active duty personnel, modifications were made such as wearing square knot insignia instead of ribbons, strips that read "SEA SCOUTS B.S.A.," silver brass instead of gold, and standard BSA insignia such as the WOSM crest, council shoulder patches, US Flag patches, etc. Notably absent from the uniform during this time were Order of the Arrow flaps.
+Following 9/11, The Navy tightened security making it extremely difficult for units to get on base to purchase Navy uniforms.
+It was replaced by the New Century uniform.

 The uniform had, for some years, been referred to as the "field uniform", but the BSA now uses the terms "official Boy Scout uniform", "official Venturing uniform" and the like.
 With the introduction of the Switchbacks zip-off pants, the trend is towards a uniform emphasizing comfort and utility.

+Discontinued uniforms and insignia

-The official policy of the BSA is that any uniform or uniform part which has ever been approved for use, is still acceptable.
-As example, there are some Troops who choose to distinguish themselves by wearing the red berets from the 1970s; or the earlier "garrison" or "flat" hat; or even wear the original army-style uniforms.
+The official policy of the BSA is that any uniform or insignia that has ever been approved for use is still acceptable.
+However, the condition of the insignia must not distract from the overall appearance of the uniform.
+In addition, exact reproductions or "private issue" are not allowed to be worn.

-General
+Current uniform

 The uniform and insignia are variously protected by copyright, trademark, and congressional charter.
-The BSA does allow usage for movies, television shows and other events, but this is done on a case by case basis.
+The BSA does allow usage for movies, television shows and other events, but this is done on a case-by-case basis.
 The BSA has rebuked instances where it was felt that the uniform was used inappropriately and without permission.
 BSA rules and regulations also forbid the use of Scouting emblems for commercial or political purposes.
-Wear of the uniform and insignia is described in the various handbooks, the Insignia Guide and inspection sheets.
+Wear of the uniform and insignia is described in the various handbooks, the Guide to Awards and Insignia and inspection sheets.

-Shirts

-Official uniform shirts and blouses are of the button-up style with a pointed collar, two front button-flap pockets, and long or short sleeves.
-Since 2007, all shirts come with a U.S. flag attached to the right shoulder and a BSA program strip above the right pocket.